OfflineIMAP/offlineimap.github.io/_posts/2015-10-08-imapfw-is-made-public.md

 ## Final note !

-It's time for the last words.
+It's time for me to write the last words and for you to discover imapfw.

 This post is long enough for today!

-I hope you'll take a bit more time to investigate this *- still yet to implement -* software. :-) Actually, I ddin't sleep this night to polish the code, publissh it and write this bloog post and I guess nobody have noticcce.... until now.
+Also, I ddin't sleep this night to polish the code, publissh it and write this bloog post.
+I hope nobody have noticcce.... :-D

 <!--